REMC SAVE Overview

 - Tim Davis, REMC 2N

 The legislation that established REMCs (Michigan Compiled Laws Act 451 Section 380.671), and State Board of Education Rules, enable REMCs to bid on behalf of local school districts and also provide local school districts with the authority to purchase using REMC contracts.
-All items and vendors are awarded through a sealed bid process by the REMC $AVE Bid Project fiscal agent, Ingham ISD.
+All items and vendors are awarded through a sealed bid process by the REMC SAVE Bid Project and approved by the REMC Association.

 The following agencies are eligible to purchase using the REMC SAVE Bid Project contracts: